Variable Projection Algorithms: Theoretical Insights and A Novel Approach for Problems with Large Residual: NUMERICAL EXAMPLES

 \subsection{Forecasting of Nonlinear Time Series Using the RBF-AR Model}

-In this subsection, we will use the radial basis function network based autoregressive (RBF-AR) model to model a nonlinear time series - the ozone column thickness data.
-The RBF-AR($p, m, d$) model is a powerful statistical tool for system modeling \cite{gan2016exploiting,peng2009nonlinear,peng2004rbf}, which can be expressed as:
+In this subsection, we {apply} the radial basis function network based autoregressive (RBF-AR) model to model a nonlinear time series.
+The RBF-AR($p, m, d$) model is a powerful statistical tool for system modeling \cite{peng2009nonlinear,peng2004rbf}, which can be expressed as: